dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 will in the following be implementing functionality for calculating the most stable crystal structure of common metals.

-Before we begin we have initialize a data repository.
+Before we begin we have to initialize a data repository.
 This is where ASR stores all its data.
 In practice, it is nothing more than a ".asr" directory, which can be initialized with

 .. code-block:: console